 Weighing Chapter 7 vs. Chapter 13

-The Homestead Exemption applies in both Chapter 7 and Chapter 13 bankruptcies, but the practical outcomes differ.
+The homestead exemption applies in both Chapter 7 and Chapter 13 bankruptcies, but the practical outcomes differ.
 With Chapter 7, any non-exempt equity can trigger liquidation; with Chapter 13, you can propose a repayment plan that accounts for non-exempt equity, often letting you keep your home while you catch up on mortgage arrears or pay off a portion of unsecured debts.
 Understanding how the Homestead Exemption interacts with your broader financial circumstances is crucial—this is where a bankruptcy attorney’s guidance is invaluable.

-Common Misconceptions
+Common Misconceptions About Arizona Homestead

 Misconception 1: It Eliminates All Debt